-Royal Mail slapped with £50m fine for breaking competition law
+Royal Mail slapped with £50 million fine for breaking competition law

 It found Royal Mail in breach of Section 18 of the Competition Act and Article 102 of the Treaty for the Functioning of the European Union, which prohibits a firm from abusing its dominant position.

-Royal Mail said it will appeal against Ofcom’s decision, claiming its price changes were “never implemented or paid”.
+Royal Mail said on Monday it will appeal against Ofcom’s decision, claiming its price changes were "never implemented or paid."

 The firm said in a statement: "Royal Mail is very disappointed by Ofcom’s decision to impose a fine of £50 million.
 Royal Mail strongly refutes any suggestion that it has acted in breach of the Competition Act, and considers that the decision is without merit and fundamentally flawed.